WHY REGENERATIVE AGRICULTURE & CARBON FARMING MATTERS

 - Learn more about carbon farming and why it matters by reading our informational brochure here.

 - Compost at home!
 Even applying compost to your garden plot sequesters carbon on a small-scale and diverts your food waste from the landfill, keeping methane emissions out of the atmosphere.
+See here for information on regional composting programs and subsidized worm bins for your home:

 - Support policies and political leaders that advocate for sustainable agriculture, land conservation, and composting of organic waste.